 Help with Computers / internet

 The farm is located about 3.2 kilometers from Tain and the main A9 road north and about 56 kilometers north of Inverness on the east coast.
 It is a good base for exploring the north of Scotland but still a bit isolated and self contained.
 Tain has several supermarkets, shops, health centre, etc. and is worth exploring.
 There is no problem to arranging 'time off' and I am happy to provide a limited taxi service.
 There is a main line railway station at Tain, an air port at Inverness (Ardesier), and there are regular local bus and train services.
 I have a bicycle you can use and plan on getting a second.
-You will find it easier to get around if you have your own transport.
+You will find it easier to get around if you have your own transport as distances are large in Scotlnd.

 Please bear in mind that I am old and do not get involved with the local social life much.
-Sometimes I like to put my feet up and watch TV or have a nap!
-If you are studying, writing a book, or otherwise want peace and quiet to do your own thing, this would probably suit you down to the ground.
-If you want to go off and explore Scotland for a couple of days, that's fine too.
+Sometimes I like to put my feet up and just watch TV or have a nap!
+If you are happy with your own company, studying, writing a book, or otherwise want peace and quiet to do your own thing, this would probably suit you down to the ground.
+And if you want to go off and explore Scotland for a couple of days, that's fine too.
 But be aware that this is a farm and cocks crow and dogs bark and animals still need to be fed and tended!
+The climate in the Highlands can be very variable and sometimes cold, even in summer.

 Also, do research "things to do" in the Highlands before you come so when you get here you can explore the area and culture.
 There are a few links on my web page that might help.

 You will be helping to groom ponies, lead, help in the round pen, long reining, and helping with backing.
-I usually have some already broken and others just backed and needing experience.
+So it is best if one of you is experienced and confident around horses.
+I usually have some ponies already broken and others just backed and needing experience.
 There is excellent hacking in woodland literally on the doorstep and beach rides quite close for experienced riders.
 At the moment I only have one pony fully trained but he is a ridden champion at county level.
-If there are two of you (recommended) at least one should be a good rider and experienced wih horses.
 Training horses is not the same as riding, so even if you are an experienced rider this could be a learning experience.
+I have been training various species for over 50 years.

 I have both Public Liability and Employers Liability Insurance but visitors might consider getting their own rider insurance if they intend riding in the UK.
 An idea of your weight, height , and a note of your experience would be helpful, also photographs.